Hope Summers (character): The Five Lights

 After the events of Second Coming, five new mutants are detected by Cerebro.
 Hope is then tasked with the mission to find and help these "Five Lights".
-Hope finds the first of the Five Lights in Canada attempting to kill herself by jumping off a building.
-Hope touches the girl, Laurie Tromette, whose mutation is jump started (a power display similar to Sage's) and she develops an ability to fly.
-Introducing herself, she also agrees to follow Hope.
-Being in Canada, Hope expressed an interest in discovery her biological family to which Cyclops agreed and organized an escort team of Rogue, Dr. Nemesis and Cypher.
-Once the group arrived in Alaska they discovered the identity of Louise Spalding, visited her grave, as Louise was one of the casualties of the Purifiers when they killed everyone in the hospital, and Hope was able to meet her maternal grandmother, although she did not reveal her biological connection, she learned that Louise was considered a fiery redhead with a strong will, free spirit, and a good head on her shoulders.
-She worked as a firefighter in or near Cooperstown, Alaska, and didn't show any desire to "settle down" until she got impregnated with Hope.
+Hope finds the suicidal Laurie Tromette in Canada and jump starts her mutation by touching her, and she agrees to follow Hope.
+Being in Canada, Hope expressed an interest in discovery her biological family to which Cyclops agreed and organized an escort team.
+Once the group arrived in Alaska they discovered the identity of Hope's mother Louise Spalding, and visited her grave, and Hope was able to meet her maternal grandmother, although she did not reveal her connection, she learned of her mother.

-Later she is called to Mexico by Cecilia Reyes and Psylocke where the second of the Five Lights lives.
-This new mutant is a boy called Gabriel Cohuelo, whose speed powers caused him to move so fast he had become invisible to the naked eye.
-Psylocke taps into Cecilia's powers to create a force field around his room so they would not lose him before Hope Summers could arrive to help.
-Hope manages to help him gather control of his abilities, however it is also revealed that his powers made him age slightly.
+Later she is called to Mexico for the second light, Gabriel Cohuelo, whose speed powers caused him to move so fast he had become invisible to the naked eye.
+Hope manages to help him gather control of his abilities.

-Accompanied by Storm, Hope finds the third of the Five Lights praying in a small church in Nigeria, surrounded by armed men who wish to kill her as they believe she is a "witch child", due to her newly manifesting power over fire and ice.
-Hope manages to help this new mutant, a girl named Idie Okonkwo calm herself and gather control of her abilities.
-As Storm and Hope proceed to leave with Idie the men attack, but Idie protects them from harm using her ability over fire and destroys the men's vehicles.
-She then opens her eyes to reveal her right pupil is blue (ice) and her left pupil is orange (fire).
+Accompanied by Storm, Hope finds the third of the Five Lights, Idie Okonkwo, praying in a small church in Nigeria, surrounded by armed men who wish to kill her due to her newly manifesting power over fire and ice.
+Hope manages to help her calm herself and gather control of her abilities, defeating the armed men.

-Later Rogue, Hope, and the Lights arrive in Miami Beach to search for the fourth Light, a boy named Teon, in the hope of having him join the X-Men.
+Later Rogue, Hope, and the Lights arrive in Miami Beach to search for the fourth Light, Teon, in the hope of having him join the X-Men.
 Their first interaction with Teon results in the feral boy's attempt at "mating" with Hope.
 A battle ensues and is promptly finished by Hope who uses her power to tame Teon.
 From this point, Teon views her as his Master.